lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \include{_data-science/includes/gartner-hype-cycle-base.md}

 \notes{We note that the term *data mining* is falling somewhat out of favour, and the CRISP-DM data mining process also feels somewhat dated.
-In particular software engineering has moved on a great deal since it was defined, with modern software engineering more focussed on service oriented architectures.
+In particular software engineering has moved on a great deal since it was defined, with modern software engineering more focused on service oriented architectures.
 Software design has a pervasive effect on our ability to do data science.}

-\notes{When thinking about the data science process it is important to consider the *software architectures* that are used in large scale decision making systems, and understand what it is that they are bring to help solve these problems.}
+\notes{When thinking about the data science process it is important to consider the *software architectures* that are used in large scale decision making systems and understand what it is that they are bring to help solve these problems.}

 \notes{A more modern view from the O'Reilly book *Doing Data Science* frames the problem as shown in Figure \ref{data-science-process-oneil}.}